Who Should Attend

-PTG’s are organized in cost-effective transportation hubs in order to minimize travel expense.
+PTGs are organized in a virtual setting, or in cost-effective transportation hubs in order to minimize travel expense.
 At the same time, we aim to maximize the ability of contributors to work through their workgroup objectives in an environment that is focused towards work and productivity.

 Code of Conduct

 All attendees of the Project Teams Gathering must follow the OpenInfra Foundation community Code of Conduct.